Skip to main content

 5. Targeted Account-Based Social Selling: Focusing social efforts on specific high-value accounts.

-6. Integrated CRM & Social Tools: Connecting social engagement data with partner relationship management (PRM) or CRM systems for a holistic view.
+6. Integrated CRM & Social Tools: Connecting social engagement data with partner relationship management (PRM) or CRM systems for a complete view.

 7. Ecosystem Integration